nalchevanidze/releasy/README.md

 - collect merged PRs since the last GitHub Release (or tag)
 - compute the **next version** using PR labels (semver bump rules)
 - update version files (based on your config), and **commit** the version bump
-- generate a changelog grouped by labels (and optionally by package scope)
+- generate a changelog grouped by labels (and optionally by package in monorepos)
 - open a **release PR** to `main`:
   - **title:** `release-<version>`
   - **body:** generated changelog